Skip to content

 h Large spinning HDD

-i NVMe SSD-backed storage optimized
+i Intel(x86) processor with NVMe SSD-backed storage optimized

 inf Machine-learning inference